weekplan/www/_pages/online-course-time-management/index.md

 Quadrant II is THE quadrant where you want to spend more time.
 It is the quadrant of planning, preparation, balance and proactivity
 It can help you reduce the time you spend on urgent things overtime and is the heart of the First Things First methodology.

-In WEEK PLAN, you can mark a task as urgent and/or important.
+In Week Plan, you can mark a task as urgent and/or important.
 To categorize a task you can click on the icons next to the task textbox, or you can suffix your task with !1 !2 or !3 where the number corresponds to a quadrant.

-<p class="highlight">**Exercise:** in WEEK PLAN, schedule the tasks you would like to achieve this week and try to categorize them according to the four quadrants.
+**Exercise:** in Week Plan, schedule the tasks you would like to achieve this week and try to categorize them according to the four quadrants.

 By developing the habit of marking your tasks as urgent/important, you will internalize the concept of categorization and you will be able to differentiate what is truly important to what is only urgent (but not important, Quadrant III).